lydiob7/project-template/README.md

 ## Config files

+### Routing

+The routes are manages on _src/config/routesConfig.js_.
+You can use the same properties that the custom AppRoute component accepts (see below) and also a _redirectTo_ property that accepts a uri string for the internal route to redirect to.

 ### Navigation menus and submenus

 The file _src/config/navigationConfig.js_ contains an object with the names and links for every section on the website.
 These are going to be shown on the Navigation Bar component as well as in the footer if needed and other sections.

 ### Theme

 The theme provider is in _src/components/theme.js_.
-It wraps all the App and applies the default theme for Material UI + the customization made on _src/components/theme/theme.js_
+It wraps all the App and applies the default theme for Material UI + the customization made on _src/components/theme/theme.js_.
+By default the theme color scheme is light but it can be toggled to dark on the ui slice of the redux store.

 # UI Components